 Temporomandibular joint disorder, or TMJ, is an often painful condition affecting the joint at which the upper and lower jaw meet.
 Patients suffering from TMJ may experience a wide range of apparently unrelated symptoms, but after diagnosis and treatment, most sufferers find that their pain is dramatically reduced.

-Know the Signs of TMJ Dysfunction
+Know the TMJ Symptoms

 TMJ is an umbrella term for a wide range of neuromuscular disorders that affect the temporomandibular joint.
 Often related to problems with a patient’s bite, TMJ disorders can cause a diverse set of symptoms that present in both the jaw itself and more systemically.